Registration, Accreditation, Certification, & Licensing

 If you are considering Counselling as a career, you will need to know what kind of regulation, registration and licensing is required in your area, since requirements vary by country and can vary within countries, for example from province to province in Canada.
 This document provides up to date (as of January 2019) general information, but we also encourage you to do your own research.
 In its current form, our program is the best fit for those who feel drawn to our emotions-based, experiential approach, and who want to open a private practice (as opposed to work in an agency, where a traditional education would be the easiest path).

-Our counsellor training program is designated by the Private Training Institutions Branch (BC Canada) and accredited with the National Council of Psychotherapists (UK), a member of the Canadian Counselling and Psychotherapy Association, and has received the Educational Quality Association (EQA) seal of approval.
+Our counsellor training program is designated by the Private Training Institutions Branch (BC Canada) and accredited with the National Council of Psychotherapists (UK) and has received the Educational Quality Association (EQA) seal of approval.
 This means that we are a legitimate training provider or private college whose program and operations have been examined by these outside bodies, but this does not mean our program is accepted everywhere, in the same way as a degree earned in one country will not necessarily be recognized in another country.

 Upon graduating with a diploma from (PRAC) our Practitioners Training Program (completing all requirements), students can apply for registration with an association or governing body in their area or country.
 At that time, they become “Registered” and then have license to practice in that area (with insurance).